+8th US coronavirus case confirmed in Massachusetts

 WHO says prepare for local outbreaks; China slams US control

-BEIJING — China’s death toll from a new virus rose to 259 on Saturday and a World Health Organization official said other governments need to prepare for“domestic outbreak control” if the disease spreads in their countries.
+China’s death toll from a new virus rose to 259 on Saturday and a World Health Organization official said other governments need to prepare for“domestic outbreak control” if the disease spreads in their countries.

 Beijing criticized Washington’s order barring entry to most foreigners who visited China in the past two weeks.